Go To Top

 Introduction

 Welcome to the documentation for integrations built by Trustpilot partners, which enable business users to collect, showcase, manage, and learn from reviews with our partners’ solutions.
-This section includes the technical details you’ll need to create and implement a partner integration, as well as the details of our Integration Partner Program, including the application process, the requirements to be accepted and guidance on how to become a top-tier integration partner.
+This section includes the technical details you’ll need to create and implement a partner integration, as well as the details of our Trusted Integration Program, including the application process, the requirements to be accepted, and guidance on how to become a top-tier integration partner.
 Check our integration directory for inspiration from other partners.

 With any issues or feedback, please reach out to your Partner Manager or tech_partnerships@trustpilot.com.